 Linda Gartz is an award-winning TV Producer & writer.
-Her memoir (SheWritesPress 2018) tells the story of racial change in 1960’s Chicago from the perspective of a young white girl and her family.
+Her memoir (SheWritesPress 2018) tells the story of racial change in 1960’s Chicago as experienced by a young white girl and her family.

 Hi.
 I’m sharing a unique perspective of Chicago–brought to you through a vast treasure trove of family letters, diaries, documents, photos–and more–that span the twentieth century.
 It’s history recorded in real time–a singular up-close and personal view of the most significant events of the last century–and the inspiration for my book, Rising Up.